-In Seattle, the Center partners with the University of Washington’s Math Science Upward Bound program and the DO-IT (Disabilities, Opportunities, Internetworking and Technology) program to serve students that are historically underrepresented in science, technology, engineering and mathematics (STEM) and students with disabilities.
+In Seattle, the CNT partners with the University of Washington’s Math Science Upward Bound program and the DO-IT (Disabilities, Opportunities, Internetworking and Technology) program to serve students that are historically underrepresented in science, technology, engineering and mathematics (STEM) and students with disabilities.

-Each summer, we offer a Research Experience for Teachers program for middle and high school teachers and a Young Scholars Program for high school students on the University of Washington’s Seattle campus.
+Each summer, we offer a Research Experience for Teachers program for middle and high school teachers and a Young Scholars Program-REACH for high school students on the University of Washington’s Seattle campus.
 These programs place classroom educators and high school students into Center laboratories to assist with ongoing research projects.

 Teachers who take part in this summer experience help us develop K-12 lesson plans related to neural engineering, neuroscience, and STEM careers.